Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Telemetry/Fleet_Broadcasting.md

 ## Fleet Broadcasting

-The Telemetry system acts as a base station to re-broadcast non CANbus data as CANbus for example
+The Telemetry system acts as a base station to re-broadcast non CAN Bus data as CAN Bus for example

 * Weather data from the [Weather Systems Integration](Weather.html)
 * GPS data from the [GPS Integration](GPS_GoogleEarth.html)
 * Privates Messages from the [Private Messaging system](Fleet_Messaging.html)

-Are all relayed to CANbus packets by the Telemetry system.
+Are all relayed to CAN Bus packets by the Telemetry system.